 Any queries please do not hesitate to call us on 07976 742170

 I have a Current UK CAA PPL/EASA Licence with SEP Rating

 With a CAA or issued PPL (A) if you have a current SEP rating, Subject to having completed differences training as appropriate (NATS AIC: W 080/2010 paragraph 2.1 a.).
 You may fly Microlights without a GST within the privileges of your licence.

 Having low energy characteristics the CAA recommend differences training with a suitably qualified Instructor, this usually takes about 5 hours (we have done it in little as 2 hrs and it has taken as much as 10 hrs clearly dependant upon the individuals currency, experience and aptitude

 On completion of the conversion training we enter a conversion training sticker into your Log book validating the differences training completed (may be required for insurance purposes)

-You cannot use microlight hours towards maintaining currency of your UK CAA SEP rating.
+You can now use microlight hours towards maintaining currency of your UK CAA SEP rating.
 But NOT your EASA SEP rating.